Mchikky/STATA-project/README.md

 label values teaching_method teaching_method
 ### a.
 What is the dependent variable? and state the reason for your response
+#### The dependent variable is the Test scores.
+Reason: The test score is the outcome that depends on the teaching method used.
 ### b.
 What is the independent variable?
 Give reason for your response
 ### c.
 What type of statistical technique is appropriate for the analysis?
 State reason for your response
 ### d.
 What type of statistics is the test used, and why is it so?